roehampton/module-content/software-development-1/week-02/seminar/README.md

 ```
     'I have eaten ' + 99 + ' burritos.’
 ```
-5. In Jupyter, wat happens if you leave out one of the parentheses, or both?
+5. In Jupyter, what happens if you leave out one of the parentheses, or both?

 6. If you are trying to print a string, what happens if you leave out one of the quotation marks, or both?